 - Income sensitive repayment plans, as well as potential loan forgiveness

 - Private Loans are offered through various banks and lenders.
 They are typically variable interest rate loans, and to get the best rates, require that the borrower have excellent credit and/or have a cosigner.
 Origination fees for these loans are often determined by credit history.
 Please keep in mind that private loans are not eligible for the government’s Income Based Repayment (IBR) or Pay as You Earn (PAYE), Federal Public Service Loan Forgiveness, or Michigan’s Income-Based Debt Management Program (LRAP).
 Private loans offer very little flexibility during repayment.

-For most students, Grad PLUS is going to be the best option.
+For most students, Grad PLUS is the best option.
 Federal Grad PLUS loans are eligible for the loan repayment assistance programs that are offered by the University of Michigan Law School and the federal government.
 Grad PLUS also offer generous amounts of deferment for unemployment and economic hardship, if necessary.

 If you choose to borrow a Grad PLUS or private loan, a separate application is required.
 Since credit approvals expire, the earliest a fall starter should apply is June 1, while summer starters can apply as soon as an award notice is received.
 If you borrow a Grad PLUS loan, please be sure to complete the School's Grad PLUS loan application, and not the one on the StudentLoans.gov website.
 You should allow at least 2-3 weeks for the loan to be processed and it will disburse right before the first day of classes.